 - If you want to connect to the VM from specific public IP addresses, then you want to navigate to the ‘Networking‘ tab of the VM and add a new inbound security rule as shown in the figure below.
 Here is an example of what the inbound rule settings look like.
 You need to set the Source to IP addresses, and the Source IP addresses of all your management system IPs.
 The Destination is set to Any and the Destination port ranges to the port you specified in the previous step, and the Protocol is set to Any.

 Once the inbound security rule is added, you can take the following steps:

 - Switch back to the “Windows Admin Center (preview)” tab on the left-hand side of the VM under Settings.
-Then click on the “Connect to Windows Admin Center“.
+Then specify whether you want to use a Private IP address or Public IP address, then click on “Connect” as shown in the figure below.
 The connection will take around one minute, as part of the connection process, Microsoft periodically renews your Windows Admin Center certificate for security purposes.

 - Then you will be asked to enter your VM’s local administrator credentials.
 Enter the username and password and click ‘Sign in‘.